We provide Commercial Auto Insurance in Brewster

 If the staff member gets behind the wheel of his own car, and the business owner does not have a commercial auto insurance policy in place that covers that worker and his car, any injuries or damage that result from an accident may not be covered.

-Regardless of how much or how little you and your employees use personal vehicles in the course of doing business, getting adequate coverage in place can prevent a financially damaging event from putting your business at risk.
+Regardless of how much or how little you and your employees use personal vehicles in the course of doing business, getting coverage for this can help prevent a financially damaging event from putting your business at risk.

 An independent agent like Feehan Insurance Agency, can provide all of your commercial coverage through one office.
-We can sit down with you, get to know your business, and learn how you and your employees use your business automobiles.
+We can sit down with you, and answer your questions about coverage for when you and your employees use your business automobiles.

 You may be asked questions such as: